Vegetable Oils Have Nothing to do with Vegetables!

 Here is another helpful graphic to guide you:

-*Note: Some people get confused as to why Coconut, Olive, Palm, and Avocado oils are okay thinking they are "vegetable" oils.
-Coconuts, Olives, Palm Fruit, and Avocados are in fact FRUIT, not seeds or vegetables and are easily cold pressed for oil unlike the yucky heat/chemical extraction process for "vegetable" seed oils.
+*Note: Some people get confused as to why Coconut, Olive, Palm Kernel, and Avocado oils are okay thinking they are "vegetable" oils.
+Coconuts, Olives, and Avocados are in fact FRUIT, not seeds or vegetables and are easily cold pressed for oil.
+Palm Kernels are a unique type of seed and happen to be very high in stable (for cooking) saturated fat, similar to coconut oil.

 Until next week!